Narrow the affordable housing gap.

 Along with providing a source of security and new opportunity, affordable housing projects stimulate the local economy by increasing local purchasing power and bringing in new jobs and tax revenues.
 Data shows that affordable housing investments raise the property value of their surrounding areas.
 These projects benefit their communities in many other ways, however.
 Perhaps one of the most significant benefits is on our health, our youth’s specifically.

 Poor housing conditions can have a serious negative impact on a child’s performance in school as well as their health.
-According to the National Center for Children in Poverty (NCCP), 21 percent of all children in the United States live in families with incomes below the federal poverty level.
+According to the United States Census Bureau (USBC), 16 percent of all children in the United States live in families with incomes below the federal poverty level.
 By offering greater access to quality housing with lower rents, we help pave the way for brighter futures.

 When families have less to pay on rent, more can be spent on essentials like food and clothing or even things like extra-curricular activities and educational programs.